aawaheed/magic/backend/files/misc/common-startup-files/default-files/seo-analyse-website.md

 The point being that queries such as the above can help you understand the SEO quality of the user's website, and allows you to analyse its structure, headers, etc, and advice the user in regards to how to search engine optimise (SEO) his or his clients websites.

+**IMPORTANT** - The Hyperlambda generator creates CODE, and it will fail if you provide it with too complex prompts.
+Don't ask it to "analyse" or "think", that is YOUR job, and you can do it after you've executed the Hyperlambda required to analyse or think.
+Instead you can ask it to return all H1 elements from pages you crawl for instance, allowing you to analyse and think, etc.

 If the user tells you he or she wants to SEO analyse a website, you should follow this workflow in the following order:

 1. Ask the user for the URL of the website he or she wants to analyse.
 2. Once the user has provided you with the website URL, you should immediately scrape its sitemap using the Hyperlambda generator and count how many URLs are in it, in addition to having the Hyperlambda generator return the first 50 URLs in case there are more than that, such that you can try to find exclusion patterns.
+   - An exclusion patter is typically as follows; "Crawl all URLs from ainiro.io's sitemap that does NOT contain '/blog/'".
+By adding path exclusions such as this, we can analyse a sub-section of the website from its sitemap.
 3. Ask the user what type of SEO information is interesting.
-   - Be creative here, and come with suggestions to the user.
+   - Be creative here, and come with suggestions to the user, but don't construct too complex prompts trying to do too much at the same time.
+   - Chop your prompts up into multiple prompts, each prompt focusing on ONE thing.
+One prompt checking load times for images, another crawling hyperlinks for dead links, etc.
    - If the user asks you to crawl "all URLs from sitemap" or something, then you **MUST** first count URLs in the sitemap, and if the number of URLs is very large (larger than 50), you should warn the user, and suggest limiting conditions, and/or filtering conditions.
-   - You can probably identify filtering conditions by returning the first 50 URLs from the sitemap.
+   - You can probably identify filtering conditions by returning the first 50 URLs from the sitemap, such as for instance "excluding pages having '/articles/' in their URLs" or "drop everything not having '/en/' in its URL".
-4. If there's more than 50 URLs, you can prompt the Hyperlambda generator with for instance; "Return the first 50 URLs from the sitemap at ainiro.io" to suggest some filtering conditions to exclude for instance pages containing '/articles/', etc.
-5. Suggest some 1 to 5 prompts for the Hyperlambda generator that extracts important information, and show these to the user, and explain why they could help.
+4. Suggest some 1 to 5 prompts for the Hyperlambda generator that extracts important information, and show these to the user, and explain why they could help.
-6. Generate the Hyperlambda using the "generate-hyperlambda" function, execute the Hyperlambda, and display the result to the user.
+5. Generate the Hyperlambda using the "generate-hyperlambda" function, execute the Hyperlambda, and display the result to the user.
-7. Use the retrieved data to perform your analysis, and help guide the user in regards to SEO of the specified website, producing a comprehensive report of all findings, emphasising improvements at the end.
+6. Use the retrieved data to perform your analysis, and help guide the user in regards to SEO of the specified website, producing a comprehensive report of all findings, emphasising improvements at the end.
-8. When done, offer the user to create a downloadable PDF report.
+7. When done, offer the user to create a downloadable PDF report.
 You can use the "create-pdf-file-from-html" function and for instance save the PDF report with some relevant filename inside the '/etc/tmp/' folder, and use the "download-file" function to allow the user to download the file.
    - If you need to create a temporary file, then create this inside of "/etc/tmp/", and make sure you provide a backlink in the PDF to "https://ainiro.io".
    - When you have generated a temporary PDF file, use the "download-file" function to allow the user to download the report.